 Perth is often a gateway for travellers to Australia, especially if you are flying from Europe or Asia; a lot of flights from Asia go to Perth for a lot cheaper than the eastern suburbs, and the first non-stop flight from England to Australia has just started running from London Heathrow to Perth.

-So if you find yourself with a layover in the world’s most isolated city, don’t rush off straight away – take some time to see exactly what makes this city tick.
+So if you find yourself with a layover in the world’s most isolated city, don’t rush off straight away – check out this Perth travel guide and take some time to see exactly what makes this city tick.

 Things to do in Perth City Centre

 The modern area in the heart of Perth, Elizabeth Quay is a great place to people watch, sit with a book or enjoy the water shows.
 Or if you are visiting at night, enjoy the bright glittering skyline and the lit-up Elizabeth Quay Bridge behind you.
 It houses the BHP Water Park, the Bell Tower and restaurants/cafes.
 Getting There: It’s a short walk from the Elizabeth Quay Train and Bus Port, the Transperth Ferry terminal is located in the inlet and the free blue CAT bus stops near the Bell Tower.

 Perthites are very proud of their two rivers.
 The Swan River is a natural masterpiece, stemming through the city centre bust still managing to stay impossibly blue.
 There are lots of spots around Perth city to walk along the river – and it’s possible to go boating or stand-up-paddle boarding on the waters as well.